GLOBAL MARKETS-World stocks steady, Treasuries yields edge up as Delta variant spreads | Business

 World stocks steadied, Treasury yields bounced and the dollar held firm on Friday as markets took a cautious breather in the face of fresh concerns over the pace of the world's economic recovery from COVID-19.

-Markets have been roiled this week as a rise in cases of the Delta coronavirus variant globally crimped risk appetite and led to a flight to safety as some bet the post-pandemic reflation trade is over for now.
-"There seems to be the gradual realization for many that the vaccination programs alone won't prove enough to get economies back to their pre-Covid normality, with cases at the global level now ticking up again as the more infectious delta variant spreads across the world," said Deutsche Bank analyst Jim Reid.
+Markets have been roiled this week as a rise in cases of the Delta coronavirus variant globally crimped risk appetite and led to a flight to safety as some bet the post-pandemic reflation trade had stalled and secular stagnation was back on the agenda.
+"There seems to be the gradual realization for many that the vaccination programs alone won't prove enough to get economies back to their pre-COVID normality, with cases at the global level now ticking up again as the more infectious Delta variant spreads across the world," said Deutsche Bank analyst Jim Reid.

+Weighed against that is the still ultra-easy monetary policy from many of the world's major central banks, although some fear this could yet be curtailed if inflation picks up and policymaker largesse is reined in.
+"Swings in sentiment and positioning may prove to be powerful in both directions.
+But ultimately, the data will be key," said Mark Dowding, chief investment officer at BlueBay Asset Management.

+The MSCI World index edged higher, up 0.1%, as gains among many European bourses helped offset overnight weakness in Asia, but remains on course for a weekly fall of around 1%.
+The STOXX Europe 600 index was up 0.9%, recovering more than half of the prior session's decline, but still on course to record the second straight week of losses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)